-Date: September 18, 2008
+Date: September 14, 2009

 We have developed the calculations required from our firm to enable the City of San Jose (the "City") to comply with Section 7.9 of its Reimbursement Agreements related to the commercial paper program for San Jose International Airport (the "Airport").
-Specifically, we have developed an estimate of what the long-term debt service would have been on the portion of the Airport's commercial paper outstanding as of June 30, 2008 which is allocable to completed projects.
+Specifically, we have developed an estimate of what the long-term debt service would have been on the portion of the Airport's commercial paper outstanding as of June 30, 2009 which is allocable to completed projects.
 In doing so, we have used assumptions we believe are consistent with the requirements of Parts (c) and (d) of the definition of "Debt Service" contained in the Reimbursement Agreements.

 The results of our calculations are presented below.
 As required by the Reimbursement Agreement, we have assumed that the principal amount of the commercial paper would be amortized over a period of 25 years.
-As also required, the interest rates we have assumed are 115% of the weighted average rates on the City's Series B (AMT) and Series C (taxable) commercial paper for the 90 day period prior to June 30, 2008:
+As also required, the interest rates we have assumed are 115% of the weighted average rates on the City's Series B (AMT), Series C (taxable) and Series F (taxable) commercial paper for the 90 day period prior to June 30, 2009:

-Type of CP Principal Outstanding as of 6/30/08 Allocable to Completed Projects Assumed Interest Rate Assumed Debt Service

-Series B \$1,240,803 1.565% \$60,072
+Type of Commercial Paper Principal Outstanding as of June 30, 2009 Principal Amount of Commercial Paper Allocable to Completed Projects Assumed Rate on CP (115% of actual for Prior 90 Days) Assumed Debt Service Series B (AMT) \$150,331,000 \$1,240,803 2.124% \$64,486 Series C & Series F (Taxable) \$173,230,000 \$33,429 1.791% \$455

-Series C (taxable) \$106,311 3.251% \$6,168